nasa-gibs/onearth/src/scripts/README.md

 ## image_compare.py

 Compares files between two directories.
-For PNG and JPEG files, it compares pixel differences and creates difference images.
-For CSV and SVG files, it compares contents exactly.
+For PNG, JPEG, and TIFF files, it compares pixel differences and creates difference images using Pillow.
+For CSV files, it compares contents exactly.
+For SVG files, it compares both the text contents and the rendered image (requires cairosvg for image comparison).
 For other files, it compares binary contents.
 Useful for regression testing or validating output changes.

 ```
-Usage: image_compare.py [original_dir] [updated_dir] [--diff-dir DIFF_DIR]
+Usage: image_compare.py [original_dir] [updated_dir] [--diff-dir DIFF_DIR] [--debug]

 Compares files in the updated directory to those in the original directory.